claudioametrano/UnFATE/README.md

 Specificity will increase as more genomes are added to NCBI and as more organisms are sequenced using our baits.

 `barcode_wrap.py` uses most of the same dependencies as `main_wrap.py` with the exception of MACSE and ASTRAL.
 If you wish to only run `barcode_wrap.py` on a certain machine, the only conda packages required are the HybPiper dependencies listed above.
-`barcode_wrap.py` is intended to be light enough to run on a desktop computer or laptop in less than 3 hours.
+`barcode_wrap.py` is intended to be light enough to run on a desktop computer or laptop.

 A possible usage of `barcode_wrap.py` is to find a closely related group, then run `main_wrap.py` with all members of that group using the `-n <taxon>` argument.
 `barcode_wrap.py` does not allow running multiple samples in one run.
 If you have multiple samples, consider running each through the pipeline individually, then pooling them in `main_wrap.py` with a close group from the pre-mined database.